-An investor own 200 shares of XYZ.
+An investor owns 200 shares of XYZ.
 There are two board members to be elected and there are four people running in the election.
-Under both the statutory and cumulative methods of voting, take the number of shares owned and multiply them by the number of people to be elected to determine how many votes the shareholder has; in this case, 200 shares $\times 2 =$ 400 votes.
+Under both the statutory and cumulative methods of voting, you take the number of shares owned and multiply them by the number of people to be elected to determine how many votes the shareholder has.

+In this case, 200 shares $\times$ 2 = 400 votes.
 The cumulative or statutory methods dictate how those votes may be cast.